-7.2.1.1 Strategic initiatives may fail to be executed, may not deliver all anticipated benefits and may change the Group's risk profile.
+6.2.1.1 Strategic initiatives may fail to be executed, may not deliver all anticipated benefits, and may change the Group's risk profile

-The Group's corporate strategy sets its purpose, ambition and objectives.
+The Group's corporate strategy sets its purpose, ambition, and objectives.

-The Group prioritises, and invests significant resources in, the execution of initiatives that are aligned to its chosen strategy, including transformation and change programs.
-These programs focus on technology, digital and data assets, infrastructure, business improvement and cultural transformation.
-There is a risk that these programs may not realise some or all of their anticipated benefits.
-These programs may also increase operational, compliance and other risks, and new or existing risks may not be appropriately controlled.
-Any failure by the Group to deliver in accordance with its strategy or to deliver these strategic programs effectively, may result in material losses to the Group, or a failure to achieve anticipated benefits, and ultimately, may materially and adversely impact the Group's operations and financial performance and position.
+The Group prioritises and invests significant resources in the execution of initiatives that are aligned to its chosen strategy, including transformation and change programs.
+These programs primarily focus on technology, digital and data assets, infrastructure, business improvement, cultural transformation, regulatory compliance, and changes to associated controls, and may have dependencies on external suppliers or partners.
+There is a risk that these programs may not realise some or all of their anticipated benefits and outcomes.
+These programs may also increase operational, compliance, and other risks, and new or existing risks may not be appropriately controlled.